jasonflorentino/wisp/README.md

 I was looking for some resources to learn more about C and came across this wonderful book.
 In fourteen short but meaningful chapters, Daniel walks you through building a language from scratch.
 I highly recommend it for anyone interested in C or the inner workings of programming languages.
 While I'm not sure I could roll some of the features he teaches on my own yet, I certainly feel more comfortable in my knowledge of C programs and learned some excellent foundations on the design of programming languages.
 Thanks Daniel!

+Over the course of a couple weeks I wrote what you see in `wisp.c` (lovingly coded in a zsh terminal with vim) as well as this documentation.
+I'm happy to be able to say I've now got my own mini-language!
+I hope you like it, or at least enjoy the read.
+Thanks for stopping by!

 —Jason
 June 2021